Fieldwork Outdoors First Aid + Mandatory e-Learning

 Trainer: Marlin Training

 Cost: Internal - no charge.
-External not available
+Please check our cancellation fees before booking.

 Duration: Pre-requisite e-learning + 1 day (09:00 – 17:00)

 Unless otherwise stated, all courses are held in South Kensington.

 Read before you book: Bookings must be made by First Aid Coordinators (FAC).
 Please contact your local FAC if you need further information.

 20 Mar 2024 (SK)

 Expedition leaders, researchers working in remote locations, single-person fieldwork in tropical, arctic and challenging environments and those undertaking outdoor pursuits.
 This qualification lasts three years, after which you should attend this course again to re-qualify.

 All participants must complete the prerequisite e-learning before attending the in-person course.

 Participants will not be permitted to attend the face-to-face session if not fully completed.
 First Aid Coordinators should submit a booking form for the in-person session and ask participants to complete the relevant e-learning.